nitin-vaghani/git/README.md

 For check difference between your LOCAL branch & Remote branch
 =========================================================================================

-You've to fetch data using below command git fetch
+Fetch remote data using below command locally

-Now, latest changes of remove branch is in your local..Use below command to check difference
+>git fetch

-Now hit below command for get all branch list git branch -a
+Now hit below command for get all branch list
+>git branch -a

-feature/front-end : This is your local branch remotes/origin/feature/front-end : This is remove branch
+>feature/front-end : This is your local branch
+>remotes/origin/feature/front-end : This is remove branch

+Now, latest changes of remote branch is in your local..Use below command to check difference
-git diff feature/front-end remotes/origin/feature/front-end
+>git diff feature/front-end remotes/origin/feature/front-end

 #ThankYou!!